How to report an accident or incident.

 The objective of the MOR Scheme is to contribute to the improvement of flight safety by ensuring that relevant information on safety is reported, collected, stored, protected and disseminated.
 The sole objective of occurrence reporting is the prevention of accidents and incidents and not to attribute blame or liability.

-Any incident which endangers or which, if not corrected, would endanger an aircraft, its occupants or any other person.
-Accidents and serious incidents should also be reported to the AAIB as described above.
+An occurrence means any safety-related event which endangers or which, if not corrected or addressed, could endanger an aircraft, its occupants or any other person.

 The purpose of occurrence reporting is to improve aviation safety by ensuring that relevant safety information relating to civil aviation is reported, collected, stored, protected, exchanged, disseminated and analysed.
 It is not to attribute blame or liability.

 The list of reportable occurrences are no longer listed in CAP 382, but instead are published in Commission Implementing Regulation 2015/1018

 Occurrence Reports are treated confidentially to maintain full and free reporting from the aviation community and to protect the identity of the individual in accordance with EU legislation.

 Access to information